 Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common causes of dizziness.
 BPPV affects 75,000 people in Australia every year.
 The disease is more common in the elderly and women.
 However, it can occur in all ages and both sexes.
-Falls, viral illness or a blow to the head can trigger BPPV.
+Falls, viral illnesses, or a blow to the head can trigger BPPV.
 However, the majority of cases happen without a cause.

 What is Benign Paroxysmal Positional Vertigo?

 BPPV usually causes intense brief episodes of dizziness or vertigo.
 Normally associated with moving the head, often when rolling in bed or getting up in the morning.
 These seizures are short, usually lasting from 10 to 20 seconds.
-As a result it may cause nausea and vomiting.
-It also causes lightheadedness, imbalance and nystagmus (involuntary rapid eye movement).
+As a result, it may cause nausea and vomiting.
+It also causes lightheadedness, imbalance, and nystagmus (involuntary rapid eye movement).
 Consequently, symptoms are usually triggered by a change of position of the head with respect to gravity.

 Displaced otoconia (otoliths) causes BPPV.
 The inner ear is a maze of tubes and passages.
 Inside the maze are sensory organs containing small calcium carbonate crystals called otoliths.
 Otoliths attach to hair cells on a membrane in the inner ear.
 Changes in head movement cause the otoliths to tilt the hair cells.
-Subsequently it is this action that allows our brain to know which way is up or down.
-The otoliths may become displaced by aging, infection, head trauma or labyrinthine disease.
+Subsequently, it is this action that allows our brain to know which way is up or down.
+The otoliths may become displaced by aging, infection, head trauma, or labyrinthine disease.
 They then become free-floating within the inner ear.
 Changing the position of the head causes the otoliths to move.
-This in turn causes the endolymph to stimulate the hair cells, resulting in vertigo.
+This, in turn, causes the endolymph to stimulate the hair cells, resulting in vertigo.

 What can our chiropractors do?